-In that paper, we relied on behavioral ethics research, which showed that wrongdoing often originated with semi-deliberative or non-deliberative cognitive processes.
-These findings suggested that the process of preference change, using the law, was markedly more complicated and nuanced than previously appreciated.
-Thus, for instance, even if an employer's explicit discriminatory stance was changed, discriminatory behavior might still surface if it originated from semi-conscious, habitual, or non-deliberative decision-making mechanisms.
-Therefore, change in behavior may require close engagement with people's level of moral awareness.
-We discussed the institutional and normative implications of these insights and evaluated their significance for the attempt to improve preferences through the different functions of the legal system.
+In that paper, we relied on research in behavioral ethics, which showed that wrongdoing often originates from semi-deliberative or non-deliberative cognitive processes.
+These findings suggest that the process of changing preferences through the law is more complex and nuanced than previously thought.
+For example, even if an employer’s explicit discriminatory stance was changed, discriminatory behavior might still occur if it originated from semi-conscious, habitual, or non-deliberative decision-making mechanisms.
+Therefore, changing behavior may require close engagement with people’s level of moral awareness.
+We discussed the implications for institutions and norms of these insights and evaluated their significance for the attempt to improve preferences through the different functions of the legal system.

-Pledges and trust enhancing nudges
+Pledges and trust-enhancing nudges

 In a series of collaborative papers with Eyal Pe'er and colleagues, we researched the effectiveness of honesty nudges, particularly in contexts where the temptation to cheat is high.
-This involves the challenge of determining the appropriate level of trust to place in people’s self-reports.
-This involves the challenge of determining the appropriate level of trust to place in people's self-reports and often leads risk-averse regulators to impose stringent requirements when granting permits and licenses.
-Although ex-ante commitments to ethical behavior have been suggested as a way to combat dishonesty and non-compliance, concerns have been raised that they might actually undermine trust.
+The challenge is to determine the appropriate level of trust to place in people’s self-reports.
+This often leads risk-averse regulators to impose stringent requirements when granting permits and licenses.
+While ex ante commitments to ethical behavior have been suggested as a way to combat dishonesty and non-compliance, some have raised concerns that these commitments might actually undermine trust.

-Our research aims to shed light on the effectiveness of these pledges as we delve into the impact of these ex-ante commitments on ethical behavior.
-In one of our studies, we examined the relationship between pledges and ethical behavior over time, conducting two separate studies for a comprehensive analysis.
-The first study involved two phases of data collection, while the second introduced a time delay between making a pledge and the opportunity to cheat.
+Our research aims to investigate the effectiveness of ethical pledges.
+We will examine the impact of these ex ante commitments on ethical behavior.
+One of our studies consists of two separate studies we conducted to comprehensively analyze the relationship between pledges and ethical behavior over time.
+The first study involved two phases of data collection.
+The second study introduced a time delay between making a pledge and the opportunity to cheat.

-The results were promising; pledges not only reduced dishonesty in one-time decisions but also in sequential ones.
-Importantly, their effectiveness persisted across various timeframes and even when individuals were exposed to multiple pledges.
-Additionally, introducing a time delay after making the pledge didn’t weaken its impact.
-This suggests that pledges primarily discourage dishonesty by reducing ambiguity rather than merely serving as moral reminders.
+The results were promising.
+Pledges not only reduced dishonesty in one-time decisions but also in sequential ones.
+Their effectiveness was notable even over long periods of time and when individuals were exposed to multiple pledges.
+Moreover, introducing a time delay after pledging did not diminish its impact.
+This suggests that pledges primarily discourage dishonesty by reducing ambiguity, rather than merely serving as moral reminders.

-Another crucial aspect is how pledges interact with sanctions.
-Their role is vital in regulatory practices ensures they complement pledges effectively.
-Since sanctions might not work well with pledges it will be very hard to use them in real life settings
+It is important to ensure that pledges and sanctions are used together in a coordinated way.
+Their role is vital in ensuring regulatory practices complement pledges effectively.
+Since sanctions might not work well with pledges, it will be very hard to use them in real-life settings.

-We found that pledges consistently and significantly reduced dishonesty and their effect was not diminished by fines.
-Pledges were also effective for those less inclined to follow rules and norms.
-Therefore, pledges can be a valuable tool for regulating dishonesty and reducing regulatory burdens while fostering trust between the government and the public, even in situations with high incentives and opportunities for cheating.
+We found that pledges consistently and significantly reduced dishonesty.
+Furthermore, their effect was not diminished by fines.
+Pledges were also effective for people who are less inclined to follow rules and norms.
+Therefore, pledges can be a valuable tool for regulating dishonesty and reducing regulatory burdens.
+They can also foster trust between the government and the public, even in situations with high incentives and opportunities for cheating.